Woman staring at herself in the mirror smiling

 Outpatient Levels of Care

-Ocean View’s outpatient levels of care consider the severity of your symptoms.
+Ocean View’s outpatient levels of care follow an inpatient stay or when symptoms aren’t severe enough to warrant hospitalization.
 Once your symptoms are evaluated, you will be admitted to either our partial hospitalization program (PHP) or intensive outpatient program (IOP).
 Both levels of care provide a safe, structured care that supports your symptom management.

 Partial Hospitalization Program

-• Four group sessions a day that meet five days a week.
+• Four group sessions a day, meeting five days a week.
 These sessions include a psychoeducational group led by a social worker and a therapeutic recreation support session led by a recreation therapist.

 • Case management